 Truck hauling hay overturns on I-12 east in Tangipahoa Parish

-TANGIPAHOA PARISH - A truck and trailer hauling hay bales overturned on I-12 eastbound on the I-55 overpass.
+TANGIPAHOA - A truck and trailer hauling hay bales overturned on I-12 eastbound on the I-55 overpass.

 Louisiana State Police and recovery crews were on the scene Monday morning assisting with the cleanup process.
 Both eastbound lanes were closed for cleanup.

-Alternate routes eastbound include LA-22 and U.S. 190.
+Alternate routes eastbound include La.
+22 and U.S. 190.

 Trending News